Cedar Deck

 Form with Concrete

-Once the wooden forms were in place, I measured down from the bottom of the deck to the top of each form and cut the permanent vertical 4x4 posts about 1/2" longer, so that when attached, they would stick down past the top of each form.
-I cut each post to length and attached them to the bottom of the deck with a combination of 16d galvanized spiral-shank nails and galvanized straps.
+Once the wooden forms were in place, I measured down from the bottom of the deck to the top of each wood form and cut the permanent vertical 4x4 posts about 1/2" longer so that when attached, they would stick down past the top of each one.
+I cut each post to the desired length and attached them to the bottom of the deck with 16d galvanized spiral-shank nails and galvanized straps.

 Deck Footings